Jim W. Corder

 Jimmie Wayne Corder (September 25, 1929 in Jayton, Texas – August 28, 1998 in Fort Worth, Texas) was a scholar of rhetoric.

 Professor of English at Texas Christian University, Jim W. Corder was a prolific scholar and teacher, producing dozens of books and articles on the history and theory of rhetoric studies and the teaching of writing.
-He had (and still has) a cult-like following among those who laud the figurative, creative style that embody his philosophy of rhetoric.
+He had and continues to have a cult-like following; among those who laud the figurative, creative style that embody his philosophy of rhetoric.
 Yet, his unique theoretical perspective—often called "Corderian rhetoric"—has not been given extensive attention, consideration, or legitimacy as a theoretical framework among others in English studies.
 A festschrift was composed in his honor in 2003 edited by Theresa Enos and Keith D. Miller (Beyond Postprocess and Postmodernism: Essays on the Spaciousness of Rhetoric).
 The journal Rhetoric Review also published a symposium in 2013 in honor of Jim Corder, "Hunting for Jim W. Corder."